aasmaa01/irAsaf/README.md

 ### Current Features
 - **Authentication:** Secure login and registration for users.
 - **Appearance Mode:** Light and dark mode toggle for a comfortable browsing experience.
-- **Member Profiles:** Showcase each family member and their handmade specialties.
+- **Member Profiles**: Display each member and their unique products.

 ### Upcoming / Planned Features